MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/jdbc-config-troubleshoot.md

 You can either modify and add the path or copy the file into an already established path.
 For more information, see [Connecting with integrated authentication on Windows](/sql/connect/jdbc/building-the-connection-url#Connectingintegrated).

-Connection string = `jdbc:sqlserver://ServerName:Port;integratedSecurity=true;Domain=mydomain;trustServerCertificate=true;javaAuthentication=NTLM`
+Connection String is `String connectionUrl = "jdbc:sqlserver://<ServerName>:<PortNum>;integratedSecurity=true;Domain=<MyDomain>;trustServerCertificate=true;javaAuthentication=NTLM"`

 #### Integrated Kerberos connections

 The prerequisites for this type of connection are:

 - Must be a part of a domain.
-- Must have SSSD installed and configured (Linux OS).
+- Must have SSSD installed and configured on Linux OS.
-- Must have KLIST installed and configured (Linux OS).
+- Must have Klist installed and configured on Linux OS.

 The *mssql-jdbc_auth-\<version\>-\<arch\>.dll* file must be in the following paths.
 You can either modify and add the path or copy the file into an already established path.